katerina-tziala/api-wood-creations-store/DATABASE_SETUP.md

 # Database Setup

 In order to run the app you must have a database up and running.
 In this document you will find the instructions on how to install, run and connect to the database(s) of this app.
+You can either run the database through docker or host it locally.
 The choice is yours!
 Just make sure you do not use both setups interchangeably.

 ## Set Up Environment